puniverse/comsat/docs/index.md

 #### Spring Security support

 By default, Spring Security stores the server-side security context for the current user in a Java `ThreadLocal`.
-In order to let fibers spawned for suspendable Spring Web MVC controller methods inherit the security context, the strategy Spring uses mut be reconfigured to leverage Java's `InheritableThreadLocal` instead (please be aware that this is JVM-level global setting).
+For suspendable Spring Web MVC controllers to inherit the security context, the strategy Spring uses mut be reconfigured to use Java's `InheritableThreadLocal` instead (please be aware that this is JVM-level global setting).

 This is as easy as adding an `@Import` for the `co.paralleluniverse.springframework.security.config.FiberSecurityContextHolderConfig` configuration class: